Contact Us for a Free Consultation (213) 542-0979

 • to obtain an arrest warrant.

-A judge won't typically approve a search warrant unless they have a reasonable belief the person or property listed on the application will be found at the location to be searched.
+A judge will typically approve a search warrant only if they have a reasonable belief that the person or property listed on the application will be found at the location to be searched.

-This means the judge will need to determine whether sufficient probable cause exist to issue the search warrant.
-So, the judge can ask questions to the:
+This means the judge must determine whether sufficient probable cause exists to issue the search warrant.
+So, the judge can ask questions of the:

 • police officer,